Serving Illinois and Nationwide

-It is important to understand your rights when you are filing a workers’ compensation claim and 86% of injured workers elect to be represented by Aurora work injury lawyers in order to ensure that they are not taken advantage of by their employers or insurance companies.
+It is essential to understand your rights when you are filing a workers' compensation claim with a Chicago workers' compensation lawyer.
+Over 86% of injured workers elect to be represented by Aurora work injury lawyers to ensure that they are not taken advantage of by their employers or insurance companies.

 What you are entitled to following any workplace injury includes the following.

 - The full value of your past and future medical treatment – Many workers are fooled into believing that they must be treated only by doctors and at facilities approved by their employers, but this is not true.
 You have the right to seek out the best available care and to choose which doctors will provide your care.

 - Receive two-thirds of your wages during your leave of absence from work – When you are sidelined from work during your rehabilitation, you have the right to receive 67% of your current salary or average paycheck.

 - Additional compensation to cover the long-term cost of permanent disability – The Illinois Workers' Compensation Commission maintains a fund to cover the cost of living increases over time so that your benefits are not eroded by inflation in the years ahead.